 The curricular goal for social studies is to provide students with an accurate perception of the world and its historical, geographical, political, cultural, and religious dynamics.

 The Physical Education curriculum is entrusted to Blessed Pier Giorgio Frassati.
 Blessed Pier was a member of the Third Order of St. Dominic and prayed the Rosary three times a day.
 He was an able skier, never missing making a visit to the Blessed Sacrament after skiing.
 He was also fond of swimming, rowing, and bicycle riding.
 He died at the age of 24 and is a model for Christian athletes.
 His feast day is July 4.

 Physical education is an integral part of Spiritus Sanctus Academy philosophy of educating and developing the whole person.
 The human body, as St. Paul states, is the temple of the Holy Spirit; therefore the Catholic Church views the body as having its play, like the soul, in giving glory and homage to God the Creator.

-Participation in physical activities contributes to the development of self-confidence, self-mastery, and the virtues.
-Likewise, it fosters an appreciation of God’s gift of life and movement.
 The curricular goal for physical education is to provide recognition of the values of good health and physical fitness.